 #2 – Mike Gillette: In 1986 Iowa and Michigan were both undefeated when they met in Ann Arbor.
-Gillette nailed a 34 yard field goal as time expired and Michigan won 20-17.
+Gillette nailed a 34-yard field goal as time expired to give Michigan a 20-17 victory.
 Gillette made 57 field goals in his Michigan career (1985-88) which ranks third in school history.
-Against Minnesota in 1988 Gillette connected on 5 field goals and is one of only 3 kickers in school history to accomplish that feat.
+Against Minnesota in 1988 Gillette connected on five field goals and is one of only three kickers in school history to accomplish that feat.

-The Best of Michigan Football
+Check out the rest of our Best of Michigan Football series